 Studying how Black landownership in America has changed since Reconstruction, Mitchell documented various facets and consequences of involuntary land loss and the implications for Black land ownership and wealth creation in the United States.
 By some estimates heirs’ property in Southern states—where many Black families can trace pre-Civil War ancestral ties—has been estimated at $28 billion.
 While much of the work around heirs’ property has focused on Black families in the rural South, it is a universal issue impacting low-income communities in urban and rural areas, across every region of the United States from Native Hawaiians in Hawaii, to Latinos along the New Mexico-Texas border, to poor whites in Appalachia, and to Black families in Brooklyn in New York City.
 It even has impacted some middle-income white families, including farm and ranching families, that have had poor estate planning.

-Designed to reform the laws of partition in a systemic way through a legislative fix, thereby helping to prevent the racial wealth gap from growing even wider, Mitchell served as the principal drafter of the Uniform Partition of Heirs Property Act (UPHPA) of 2010, a model state statute promulgated by the Uniform Law Commission.
+Mitchell served as the principal drafter of the Uniform Partition of Heirs Property Act (UPHPA) of 2010, a model state statute promulgated by the Uniform Law Commission, designed to reform the laws of partition in a systemic way through a legislative fix, thereby helping to prevent the racial wealth gap from growing even wider.
 The drafting of the UPHPA represented a rare bottom-up and top-down collaboration with representation from grassroots, community stakeholders; expert attorneys and judges affiliated with well-established, elite organizations and law firms; public interest and legal aid organizations; and academics.
 The UPHPA has three principal substantive reforms—a co-owner buyout or right of first refusal provision; a requirement for courts to consider both human values and economic considerations when deciding whether to order property divided or forcibly sold instead of the narrow economics test that has led to many unnecessary forced sales of heirs property; and an innovative sales procedure designed to produce prices approximating a property’s fair market value.
 These particular UPHPA provisions and some other key ones as well help preserve vital property rights of families often relegated to the margins of society, thereby enabling them to avoid involuntary and predatory forced sales.
 In sum, it helps these families better preserve their ownership if they choose to do so or at least the generational wealth associated with their ownership upon the sale of their property.

-The UPHPA has been enacted into law in 18 states and the US Virgin Islands, jurisdictions that contain a majority of the U.S. population given that they include 6 of the biggest 8 states.
-Mitchell continues to advocate for additional states to enact it, including 8 states and the District of Columbia that are considering it at this time.
+The UPHPA has been enacted in 21 states, the District of Columbia and the U.S. Virgin Islands, jurisdictions that contain a majority of the U.S. population given that they include 6 of the biggest 8 states.
+Mitchell continues to advocate for additional states to enact it; it has been introduced in five other states.
 An advocate for legislative reform at the local, state and national level, and someone who is also active in developing policies to help disadvantaged property owners and farmers, Mitchell is remedying a major factor in the racial wealth gap and creating mechanisms for many more disadvantaged property owners and communities throughout the country to secure their property and preserve their wealth.

 Mitchell earned a BA from Amherst College, a JD from Howard University School of Law, and an LLM from the University of Wisconsin Law School, where he served as a William H. Hastie Fellow.
 Named one of the 50 Most Important African-Americans in Infrastructure by The Journal of Black Innovation, he also received the Howard University Award for Distinguished Postgraduate Achievement, an honor shared by Thurgood Marshall and Vice-President Kamala Harris, among many other Howard luminaries.

-His articles have appeared in journals such as Northwestern University Law Review, Alabama Law Review, Wisconsin Law Review, Florida State University Law Review, and in American Bar Association and USDA publications.
+Mitchell’s articles have appeared in journals such as Northwestern University Law Review, Alabama Law Review, Wisconsin Law Review, Florida State University Law Review, and in American Bar Association and USDA publications, and he is featured in the film Gaining Ground: The Fight for Black Land, a documentary from Al Roker Entertainment.
 He is the lead, co-editor, and a contributing author of Heirs’ Property and the Uniform Partition of Heirs Property Act: Challenges, Solutions, and Historic Reform.

 For more information on Thomas W. Mitchell, please visit him on Twitter.Download Thomas W. Mitchell's press kit here.